 Mortgage Tip – Boost Liquidity with an Offset Account

-In higher‑priced areas like Zetland, an offset account lets you park surplus rent/savings to reduce interest while keeping funds accessible for future opportunities.
+In higher‑priced areas like Zetland, an offset account lets you park surplus rent/savings to reduce interest while keeping funds accessible — especially important with rates at 3.85% and potentially rising further.

 4. Liverpool – SW Health and Education Hub

+Liverpool is one of Sydney's strongest-performing suburbs with 14.3% annual house price growth.
 A growing medical precinct with tertiary campuses and improving transport to the airport corridor.
 Hospital redevelopment underpins long‑term rental demand among health professionals and students.
+Units under $580,000 represent excellent value with yields near 6%.

 Mortgage Tip – Tap Equity for Yield‑Positive Buys

-If you have existing equity, consider an equity release to fund a Liverpool purchase.
-Solid yields can help offset repayments and support neutral/positive cash flow.
+If you have existing equity, consider an equity release to fund a Liverpool unit purchase.
+Strong yields can help offset repayments and support positive cash flow even at current interest rates.

 5. Glenmore Park – Affordable Growth in the West

 Near Penrith, popular with young families seeking space and value.
-Planned road expansions and public transport upgrades will further lift connectivity.
+Properties sell fast here — just 15 days on market for houses — signalling strong demand.
+Road expansions and improved public transport connections to the new airport precinct are further lifting connectivity.

 Mortgage Tip – Try the Rentvesting Strategy